zingale/phy504/docs/source/mpi-intro.rst

 MPI Concepts
 ============

-With MPI, a separate instance of your program is run on each processor -- these are the MPI processes.
+With MPI, a separate instance of your program is run on each processor---these are the MPI processes.
 We don't need to worry about thread-safety is not an issue here, since each instance of the program is isolated from the others.